Skip to content

 On May 7, 2026, the LockBit5 ransomware group added anser-coding.com to its leak site, claiming to have exfiltrated internal files from ANSER, a company founded in 1986 that provides product coding and marking solutions.

 Public reporting indicates that ANSER’s internal files were taken during a ransomware incident.
-The exact number of people whose data was exposed remains unknown.
+The exact number of people whose data may have been exposed remains unknown.
 Available details confirm the compromised material consists of internal company documents rather than a specific customer database.
 The listing appeared on the LockBit5 leak site, which is tracked by ransomware monitoring services such as ransomware.live.
 No additional technical details about the initial access method or the volume of data have been publicly released.

 Why This Matters for You and Your Family